mshea/Tweet-Threshold/README.md

 ## What This Script Does

 This script reaches out to Twitter and pulls down the latest 100 tweets in JSON from one or more authenticated timelines.
 It saves any tweets containing a URL to a local SQLite3 database.
-From this database, the script outputs am HTML page filtered by an algorithm based on retweets / followers with a minimum threshold so you just get the ones a lot of people thought were retweet-worthy.
+From this database, the script outputs am HTML page filtered by an algorithm based on retweets / followers with a total number of returned tweets, called the threshold, in order of the score.
 Here is an example in my [Tweet News page](http://mikeshea.net/news/).

 ## How to Use This Script